Docs

 Caution

-It is also a good idea when your entities are anemic, which means that they only contain data and little to no business logic.
+Your entities should be anemic, which means that they only contain data and little to no business logic.

 Data Transfer Objects

-For instance, the domain model may contain business logic that must be called within some context that is not available in the presentation layer.
+Sometimes, application services shouldn’t return the entities themselves.
+For instance, the domain model may contain business logic that must be called within some context that isn’t available in the presentation layer.
 It might require access to other services, or run inside a transaction.

 In other cases, the user interface may need only a subset of the data stored inside a single entity, or a combination of data from multiple entities.
 Fetching and returning the full entities would be a waste of resources.